 Text can be added to each clip that is visible in Media Manager.
-This can be useful to
+This can be useful to include extra information for later reference.

 Entering a new Tag

 To create a tag, type the desired name in and press Add Tag